 Finally, this information helps to resolve a key debate between deal supporters and critics.
 Many supporters argued that Iran’s willingness to sign the JCPOA in 2015 reflected a strategic decision to give up the nuclear weapons option altogether.
 Netanyahu’s briefing lends more support to critics who have argued all along that Iran is merely waiting out the clock in order to resume its march to the bomb.

 What does all of this mean for US policy toward Iran?
 It largely depends on one’s predisposition before Netanyahu’s presentation.
 Supporters can argue that this shows the value of remaining in the deal and constraining Iran on Step 1.
 Opponents can claim that these revelations provide grounds for pulling out of the deal because it was concluded under false pretenses and Iran may be in violation at present.
 Those in the middle can argue that we should use the mechanisms within the deal to press Iran on this new information and, if necessary, snap back international sanctions consistent with the deal’s terms.

 The only untenable conclusion is the widespread, but incorrect hot take that Netanyahu’s briefing contains nothing new.

-Matthew Kroenig is deputy director for strategy at the Atlantic Council’s Scowcroft Center for Strategy and Security, associate professor of government at Georgetown University, and a former adviser on Iran policy in the Office of the Secretary of Defense.
+Matthew Kroenig is the deputy director at the Atlantic Council’s Scowcroft Center for Strategy and Security, associate professor of government and foreign service at Georgetown University, and a former adviser on Iran policy in the Office of the Secretary of Defense.